 Use this online form so the university can estimate overall student savings, and know which departments are making use of these resources.
 We'll also tell the Bookstore (VolShop), so they can tell students about print options for those that wish to purchase a bound copy.

-About Open Textbooks
+Why Open Textbooks Are Important

 Where to Find Open Textbooks